Ask anyone in and around the league, and they will tell you the same thing: Winning in the NFL is incredibly hard.

 Longest Active Run of Playoff Appearances

-Andy Reid arrived in Kansas City in 2013 and has made the NFL playoffs in eight of nine seasons, including seven in a row.
-And with Patrick Mahomes leading his offense, expect to see the Chiefs play deep into January for several years.
+Andy Reid joined the Chiefs in 2013 and has made the NFL playoffs an annual occurrence in Kansas City.
+And with Patrick Mahomes leading his offense, expect to see the Chiefs play deep into January and beyond for several years.

 Buffalo owns one of the longest playoff appearance droughts in NFL history (17 seasons from 2000-16).
 But the Bills now appear to be one of the AFC’s top contenders, both in the short-term, and the long, thanks to Josh Allen.

 The NFL has never seen dominance like the Bill Belichick-Tom Brady New England teams.
 After Brady tore his ACL at the beginning of the 2008 season, leading to New England missing the postseason, the Patriots made 11 consecutive playoff appearances, winning three Super Bowls along the way.

 T-2.
 Indianapolis Colts, 9 (2002-10)

 Arguably the Patriots’ biggest adversary during the first half of their dynasty, the Peyton Manning-led Colts were a worthy opponent.
 Indianapolis finally broke through in 2006, defeating the Chicago Bears in Super Bowl XLI.